erikpukinskis/confgen/README.md

 Later:

+- [ ] Add ability to specify for "file" command to overwrite array instead of merging it
 - [ ] Figure out why outerframe/application installs eslint-plugin-react@7.28.0 every time?
 - [ ] Rename `check` to `validate` so we can have a `yarn validate` command
 - [ ] Make the build artifacts adhere to some kind of naming scheme (app.html, server.js, etc)